 Mandate and history

 The LMMI promotes research into, and informed celebration of, the life, works, culture, and influence of the Prince Edward Island-born, acclaimed Canadian writer, L.M.
 Montgomery.
-The LMMI celebrated its 20th anniversary in 2013.
+The LMMI celebrates its 30th anniversary in 2023.
 The L.M.
 Montgomery Institute (LMMI) was launched in April 1993 with three years of base funding from the Social Sciences and Humanities Research Council of Canada Grants in Aid of Small Universities.
 The LMMI has since been supported by grants, donations, research project funding, and biennial international conferences.

 Some contributing factors to the formation of the LMMI (on PEI and at UPEI):